1naveengiri/learngit/README.md

 # learngit
-learngit is to learn some git commands and testcase
+learngit is to learn some git commands and testcase.
+I am testing git commands with it.